Dr. Kristina Butler

 PhD Student UTD

 I am a PhD student at the University of Texas at Dallas working on lithium-rich oilfield brines in the Alberta Basin.
 I earned my Bachelor's of Geosciences from UTD in 2023.
-I’ll be researching the Leduc Formation Li-rich brines in the Fall of 2023.
+I am researching the Li-rich oilfield brines in the Devonian reservoirs of the Alberta Basin, Canada.
 I am interested in careers in careers working towards the clean energy transition.

 Rida Choudhry